London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 12. Are there any areas you don’t inspect?

 Some inspectors have strict rules about what they can and cannot do during an inspection.
 For example, some inspectors only inspect easily accessible areas and do not move furniture to reach others.
 Additionally, some may not inspect the attic or areas requiring crawling or special equipment.
-In many cases, this isn’t necessary, but finding someone willing to get their hands dirty is ideal to understand the home’s condition thoroughly.
+In many cases, this isn’t necessary, but finding someone willing to get their hands dirty is ideal for a thorough understanding of the home’s condition.

 Questions to Ask During a Home Inspection